-Section 2 includes the addition of a tribal college to the public baccalaureate institutions participating in the grant program administered by WSAC.
-Section 2 requires WSAC to coordinate institutions in collecting data on the prevalence of students experiencing food and housing insecurity and homelessness.
-Institutions are required to provide an annual join report to the legislature on the program, and it is assumed that WSAC will provide coordination in this joint report.
+Section 2 includes eligibility of a tribal college in addition to all public baccalaureate institutions in the grant program.
+Section 2(4)(a) requires WSAC to coordinate institutions in collecting data on the prevalence of students experiencing food and housing insecurity and homelessness.
+Baccalaureate institutions are required to provide an annual joint report to the legislature on the program, and it is assumed that WSAC will provide assistance in this joint report.